TITLE 68: PROFESSIONS AND OCCUPATIONS

 m) A licensee shall meet all mandated continuing education requirements and should keep abreast of current literature and technological advances and developments.

-n) The Department hereby incorporates by reference "The Code of Ethics" of the National Court Reporters Association, 118 Park Street, S.E., Vienna, Virginia 22180, with no later amendments or editions.
+n) The Division hereby incorporates by reference "The Code of Professional Ethics" of the National Court Reporters Association, 8224 Old Courthouse Road, Vienna, Virginia 22182-3808, 2013, with no later amendments or editions.